asciidude/Scrapium/README.md

 `get()` - Get an element on the website, send keys?, keys to send

 **For developers using this GitHub: Scrapium uses selenium-webdriver**

-**Note: I do not reccomend using this; you should use Puppeteer.
-This is still a prototype and has very little features**